zeuxisoo/tools-lentil/README.md

 # Tools Lentil

-Convert the custom syntax to specificed syntax
+Convert the custom syntax to specified syntax

 ## Usage